-Our native birds evolved without predators like rats, possums and stoats.
-While these animals have important roles in their original ecosystems, their introduction to Aotearoa threatens our native wildlife who are defenceless against them.
+Our native birds, lizards, and insects once lived without predators like rats, possums and stoats.
+While these animals have important roles in their original ecosystems, their introduction to Aotearoa threatens our native wildlife that are defenceless against them.
 Many people don’t realise how many pests there are in a typical Auckland backyard.
-Rats and possums are nocturnal, so you’re unlikely to see them during the day.
-Removing them from your backyard will help save tūī and other NZ birds.
+Rats and possums are nocturnal, so you’re not as likely to see them during the day.
+Removing pests from your backyard will help save tūī and other NZ birds.

 This handy guide will take you through the steps of identifying and controlling pest animals in your backyard.

 Types of traps

 There are different traps you can use in your backyard.
 We recommend traps that have passed the National Animal Welfare Advisory Committee (NAWAC) testing guidelines - find out more here.